Here's what the 'most favored nation' status means — and why Russia still has it – KION546

 On Friday, President Joe Biden announced that the United States, along with the G7 nations and the European Union, aim to strip Russia of its “most favored nation” status.
 Biden can’t do this alone, he requires Congressional approval.

-But what does it mean to be a “most favored nation” and why does Russia still have it?
+But what does it mean to be a “most favored nation” and why does Russia still have this status?

 As a member of the World Trade Organization, Russia is treated as a most favored nation, which gives it equal access to all of the WTO members’ markets and guarantees equal tariffs.